-A class visit led by our trained environmental educators teaches students about the value of freshwater mussels and prepares students for two separate field trips.
-One field trip includes a guided boat tour of the Anacostia River; the other includes a “release day”, during which students bring their juvenile mussels to the Anacostia River, and other fun, mussel-related activities!
+A class visit led by our trained environmental educators teaches students about the value of freshwater mussels and prepares students upcoming field trips.
+Field trips include a guided boat tour of the Anacostia River; a "mussel release" during which students bring their juvenile mussels to the Anacostia River, and other fun, mussel-related activities!

 Students at the Maret School act out of the lifecycle of freshwater mussels; students at School Within School @ Goding complete observational drawings of their mussels.

 Program at a Glance:

 - Engages elementary and high school students from Maryland and Washington, D.C. in freshwater mussel restoration

 - Includes a class visit from AWS staff, a boat tour of the Anacostia River, and a "mussel release" at Anacostia Park, Bladensburg Waterfront Park, or Kenilworth Aquatic Gardens

 - Aligned with NGSS standards for 5th grade (can be adapted for other grades)

 Brent Elementary School students play "Rock, Paper, Scissors, Glochidia" to learn about the mussel lifecycle; Fairmont Heights High School students take in a quiet moment at Kenilworth Marsh.